Updated: June 12, 2020

 - Mentoring assistance for researchers interested in commercializing discoveries,

-- Sixteen Annual Symposia and over 30 other events, showcasing research supported by the CBC and high-end technologies available at CBC universities.
+- Organizing 66 educational events including 16 annual symposia, showcasing research supported by the CBC and high-end technologies available at CBC universities.

 Notable outcomes from CBC support include:

-- 2308 peer-reviewed publications attributed to CBC-funded research (see the graphs below),
+- Over 2,500 peer-reviewed publications attributed to CBC-funded research (see the graphs below),

 - Establishment of six national research centers at CBC universities,